11th – 27th November 2023

 Drive back to the hotel.
 Overnight stay at hotel

-25 Nov 2023 Saturday Day 15- Bhuj
+20 Nov 2023 Monday Day 10- Bhuj

 Post breakfast we drive to Banni region it’s a full day excursion and we visit villages in this region to see different art and craft of the region.
 Nirona Village Copper Bell Making or visit Zura Village to see Copper Bell Making: See the musical crescendo signals a phoenix like birth of a new bell emerging from mud and fire.
 Iron bells enameled in copper and bronze, so many shapes and size emitting melodies which are soft yet carry sonorously through the desert air.

 Visit Nirona village to see Rogan Painting: A traditional textile art form involving painting on fabric.
 The art of Rogan originated in Syria and is practiced through Peshawar, Lahore, Sindh and Kutch.
-The colour making process itself is time consuming and involves great skill. http://www.roganartnirona.com/
+The color making process itself is time consuming and involves great skill. http://www.roganartnirona.com/

 Bhirandiyara village to see Meghwal Embroidery: Meghwal people are known for their fine embroidery and colourful mud bhungas.

-26 Nov 2023 Sunday Day 16- Bhuj – Ahmedabad (approx. 7 hours drive)
+21 Nov 2023 Tuesday Day 11- Bhuj – Ahmedabad (approx. 7 hours drive)

 Early breakfast at hotel

 Later visit a village to see Ahir embroidery Ahir Embroidery: Ahir community from Dhaneti is famous for their embroidery & they use mirrors in various shapes: round, lozenge, rectangular, square, triangular, and beak shaped.
-Little mirrors encircled with chain stitch forming geometrical and abstract patterns, enriches any garment or home furnishing with of natural simplicity.
+Little mirrors encircled with chain stitch forming geometrical and abstract patterns, enrich any garment or home furnishing with natural simplicity.
 Lunch en-route in a local restaurant.

 Evening will be at leisure to relax.